dbiele/TypeScript-Cordova-SystemJS-Angular2-beta/README.md

 Make sure to show all files in the solution explorer.

-Windows Keystore
+Android Keystore
 ----------------

-Add Keystores for Windows release builds.
+Add Keystores for Android release builds.

 1. Update build.json to include keystore for releasing to device.
 Publishing in release mode requires build.json to include keystore.